Nik89/CanOverhead/ROADMAP.md

 - Calculation of gross/net (effective) transfer time:
   - exact when exact ID and payload is given
   - range when the ID and payload are not known
+- Info popups explaining what all of these fields are.

 [1.3.0]